mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 ## GHC pragmas

-Pragmas are a sort of special hints for the compiler.
+Pragmas are a kind of special hint for the compiler.
 You should be familiar with the `LANGUAGE` pragma that enables language extensions in GHC, e.g.:

 ```haskell